Marseille

 Semesters 5 and 6: specialized in ESPM: fundamental and methodological lessons, applied lessons, tutored projects and internship.

-The objective of this license is to provide scientific training intended to study the motor skills of the athlete through a holistic approach (taking into account biomechanical, cognitive, social, environmental factors, etc.) and thus to make students acquire principles, techniques and methods allowing to measure the performance of the practitioner and/or to optimize and improve his comfort.
+The objective of this bachelor's degree is to provide scientific training aimed at understanding the motor skills of the sporty, sedentary or disabled individual by taking into account biomechanical, cognitive, physiological, social or environmental factors.
+Students acquire principles, techniques and methods of measuring and/or optimizing the performance of the practitioner as well as the improvement of his comfort.

 Acquire in-depth scientific knowledge on the notion of production, control and learning of human movement.
 Acquire skills in the field of metrology and motor behavior analysis techniques in the experimental field.